SoftwareEngineeringToolDemos/FSE-2011-Crystal/build-vm/README.md

 3. In the host, cd into the directory that contains the Vagrantfile and run the command "vagrant up".

 ###Note:
 * The VM boots up quickly and can be viewed from VirtualBox.
-But the "vagrant up" command runs up approximately for 15 - 20 minutes.
+But the "vagrant up" command runs up approximately for 20 - 30 minutes.
-* The basebox on which this VM is built is
+* The basebox on which this VM is built is Ubuntu Desktop 15.04.
 * In case VM login details are required:

   Username: vagrant